Discriminatory Harassment and Sexual Misconduct Policy

 Acts may be retaliatory if they reasonably act as, or could act as, a deterrent to further protected activity, for example, by

-Reporting experienced, observed, or disclosed harassment, or apparent violations of this policy, is strongly encouraged.
-Reports may be made to the Title IX Coordinator (or designee thereof) or to Community Safety.
+We strongly encourage all community members to report experienced, observed, suspected, or disclosed harassment, and apparent violations of this policy.
+Reports regarding discriminatory harassment may be made to the Dean for Institutional Diversity (or designee thereof) or to Community Safety.
+Reports regarding sexual misconduct, relationship abuse, stalking, and other harassing conduct may be made to the Title IX Coordinator (or designee thereof) or to Community Safety.
 Reporting is not the same as filing a formal complaint (though, for some purposes, a formal complaint may function both as a report and a formal complaint).
+Reporting to the college does not constitute a report to law enforcement, although the college will assist the complainant in reporting to law enforcement if requested, and at times may contact law enforcement without the consent of the complainant if it is necessary to protect the safety of the community.
+Anonymous reports may be made in writing, telephonically, or electronically via a reporting form on the Reed website.
 This and the following three sections give additional information on reporting an incident, how to proceed with informal or formal complaints, and considerations of amnesty and confidentiality.

-In addition to assessing individual reports, the Title IX Coordinator (or designee) will review reports in the aggregate in order to discover and address patterns of behavior that create or threaten to create a hostile environment.
+In addition to assessing individual reports, the Title IX Coordinator (or designee thereof) and the Dean for Institutional Diversity (or designee thereof) will review reports in the aggregate in order to discover and address patterns of behavior that create or threaten to create a hostile environment.

 A. Internal reporting